Cyber disputes loom large as Obama meets China's Xi

 "The transformation that is taking place in China is extraordinary and never in the history of humanity have we seen so many people move out of poverty so rapidly in part because of what is happening in China and what's happening in India," he said.
 "And yet when you look at the challenges they face and the challenges we face I'll take our challenges any day of the week."

-In an apparent concession before the summit, China granted passports to the mother and eldest brother of blind activist Chen Guangcheng, whom they hope to visit in the United States.
-Chen escaped house arrest last year and fled to the U.S. Embassy in Beijing.

-Obama aides played down the chances of any big breakthroughs in more than five hours of talks with Xi over two days in Sunnylands, a 200-acre (81-hectare) desert estate that has hosted presidents such as Ronald Reagan and Bill Clinton.
+Obama aides have played down the chances of any big breakthroughs in more than five hours of talks over two days in Sunnylands, a 200-acre desert estate that has hosted presidents such as Ronald Reagan and Bill Clinton.

-A willingness to forgo the traditional pomp of a White House visit appears to signal a fresh approach by Xi, who as president-in-waiting met Obama in Washington in February 2012.
+A willingness to forgo the traditional pomp of a White House visit appears to signal a fresh approach by Xi, who as president-in-waiting met Obama in Washington in February of last year.
 He is a Communist Party "princeling," the son of a revolutionary leader.
 But he is also fond of Hollywood movie war dramas.

-"He seems to be someone who is fast on his feet, who is open to engagement," another Obama aide said, drawing a contrast to Xi's more buttoned-down predecessors.
+"He seems to be someone who is fast on his feet, who is open to engagement," another Obama aide said, drawing a contrast to Xi's more button-down predecessors.

-Despite the relative informality, the meetings that begin Friday afternoon are expected to be anything but laid back.
+Even with scenic surroundings, the meetings - which begin in late afternoon on Friday - are expected to be anything but laid-back.

-The leaders face longstanding differences on issues such as North Korea, China's territorial disputes with U.S. allies in Asian waters, trade problems and China's human rights record.
+The leaders face the task of trying to narrow longstanding differences on issues such as North Korea, China's territorial disputes with U.S. allies in Asian waters, trade problems and China's human rights record.

+The California meeting is an opportunity for Obama to score a foreign policy success at a time when the lack of U.S. action on Syria weighs heavily on his record.

+The two presidents had not been due to meet until September at a Group of 20 summit in Russia.
+But U.S. officials, surprised at how fast Xi asserted authority after China's once-in-a-generation leadership transition, decided to bring the two together sooner.

 Obama will be looking to build on growing Chinese impatience with North Korea over its nuclear and missile programs, a shift that could bring Beijing - the closest thing Pyongyang has to an ally - closer to Washington's position.

 Obama is likely to ask Xi to brief him on a visit to China last month by an envoy of North Korea's young leader, Kim Jong-un.
-Beijing's message to Pyongyang was to halt its internationally banned tests, although the North showed little sign of acquiescing, according to a source.
+Beijing's message to Pyongyang was to halt its internationally banned tests, although the North showed little sign of heeding the request, according to a source with knowledge of the talks.

 Shedding jacket and tie, Xi, 59, will have the kind of face time with his 51-year-old U.S. counterpart that few foreign leaders have been afforded.